Image: Melaninfinity Model

 Jaël Hofwijks, Founder & CEO of Melaninfinity

-‘Everything you want to achieve is possible’.
+‘Anything you want to achieve is possible’.

-What is the best business advice you have been given?
+Q: What is the best business advice you have been given?

-What advice would you give to anyone who needs to courage to spread their message or to start their own business and brand?
+Q: What advice would you give to anyone who needs to courage to spread their message or to start their own business and brand?

-Jael: There is no such thing as a bad idea for a message, business or a brand.
+A: There is no such thing as a bad idea for a message, business or a brand.
 But there’s such a thing as a badly shaped idea.
 When creating something, you’ll have to start from scratch.
 Think about your audience, your message, your budget and your recourses.
 And take all of these into consideration.
 Because if the base isn’t right it might just fail, because of one thing not considered.
 It took me a while to get these things in order, but I profit from it every day.

 > Want to inspire others with your business or brand > click here